The CBH characterisation theorem beyond algebraic quantum theory: The CP*-construction

-Our key examples become: \begin{itemize} \item The category $\CPs[\FHilb]$ is equivalent to the category of finite-dimensional C*-algebras and completely positive maps~\cite[Proposition~3.5]{coeckeheunenkissinger:cpstar}. \item The category $\CPs[\Rel]$ is equivalent to the category of groupoids and \emph{inverse-respecting} relations~\cite[Proposition~5.3]{coeckeheunenkissinger:cpstar}.
+Our key examples are: \begin{itemize} \item The category $\CPs[\FHilb]$, which is equivalent to the category of finite-dimensional C*-algebras and completely positive linear maps~\cite[Proposition~3.5]{coeckeheunenkissinger:cpstar}. \item The category $\CPs[\Rel]$, which is equivalent to the category of groupoids and \emph{inverse-respecting} relations~\cite[Proposition~5.3]{coeckeheunenkissinger:cpstar}.
 The latter are relations $R \subseteq G \times H$ between the sets of morphisms of two groupoids satisfying:

 \end{itemize}